 Sub-periods / number of periods

-Shows the number of booking periods corresponding to the period entered in the "Subperiods" selected entry.
-This field is only active if the "Subperiods" the value Days was selected.
+Shows the number of posting periods corresponding to the entry selected in the "Sub-periods" field.
+This field is active only if the value Days is selected in the "Sub-periods" field.

 period indicators